Bojun-Feng/UH2023/README.md

 - **Find Friends**: Look up friends or classmates in different buildings and see if they are nearby.
 - **Events**: Discover campus events and join study groups or social gatherings.
 - **Campus Map**: Interactive campus map with building details and directions.

-## Getting Started

-To use UchiHub, follow these steps:

-### Prerequisites

-Before you can install and use UchiHub, ensure you have the following:

-- A smartphone running Android 6.0 (Marshmallow) or higher, or iOS 11 or higher.
-- An active University of Chicago email account.

-### Installation

-#### Android

-1. Visit the [Google Play Store](https://play.google.com/store) and search for "UchiHub."
-2. Tap "Install" to download and install the app on your device.

-#### iOS

-1. Visit the [Apple App Store](https://www.apple.com/app-store/) and search for "UchiHub."
-2. Tap "Get" to download and install the app on your device.

 ## Usage